Dannyps/CCidadao/README.md

 ```
 #### Getting the next version of a CC number

 As time goes by, people get new Citizen Cards.
 However, their numbers are already predestined.
 Because of the algorithm used, it is possible to foresee all possible numbers.
-Moreover, we know there numbers are sequential.
+Moreover, we know these numbers are sequential.

 ```php
 <?php